dansmyers/AI/2-A*_and_Backtracking/Notes/4-Backtracking.md

   }

-  // Recursively explore all valid assignments to v for each value s {
+  // Recursively explore all valid assignments to v for s in values {

     // Test if assigment s is allowed for v in the current state if valid(s, v, state) {